A hearty and warm salad, this kale and quinoa salad with maple Dijon grilled chicken will remind you that salads really can make for filling dinners!

 Yup.
 That’s this kale and quinoa salad with maple Dijon grilled chicken.

-I would have totally passed over this kale and quinoa salad had it not been for the wide-eyed urging of my friend, Joan, over a recent New Haven Restaurant Week lunch we had of moules frîtes and a salted caramel brownie topped with a scoop of vanilla at Cask Republic.
+I would have totally passed over this kale and quinoa salad had it not been for the wide-eyed urging of my friend, Joan, over a recent New Haven Restaurant Week lunch we had at Cask Republic of moules frîtes and a salted caramel brownie topped with a scoop of vanilla.

 This is a hearty salad even without the chicken so if you're looking for a meatless meal, feel free to skip the chicken.
 Alternatively, you could marinate shrimp in the vinaigrette for 15 minutes and then grill it for 4-5 minutes before tossing a few on top of each salad.